dwfig/mixxy_react/README.md

 # Features

-* Users can select up to four musical samples to remix
+* Users can select up to four musical samples from the Library to remix and send them to a Track Player slot in the Player Form
-* Users can adjust playrate, pitch, volume, and the point in which a sample starts and stops (in/out)
+* Users can adjust playrate, pitch, volume, and the point in which a single  sample starts and stops (in/out) in the Track Player
-* Users can remove samples from the track player and reselect samples from the available samples
+* Users can remove individual samples from the Track Player and reselect samples from the Library (replaced in the first empty slot)
+* Users can clear the entire Player Form
-* Users can name and save a remix to the library
+* Users can name and save a remix to the Saved Songs
+* Users can send a saved remix back to the Player Form
-* Users can delete a saved song from the library
+* Users can delete a saved song from the Saved Songs

 ## Built With